dyne/Zenroom/README.md

 (lua-cjson), Daan Sprenkels (randombytes), Luke-jr (base58), Salvatore Sanfilippo (cmsgpack)

-Lua extensions written and documented by: Roland Yonaba (moses), Enrique García Cota (inspect).
+Some Lua extensions included are written by: Kyle Conroy (statemachine), Enrique García Cota (inspect).

 Zenroom is Licensed under the terms of the Affero GNU Public License as published by the Free Software Foundation; either version 3 of the